In-Time-Tec/python-calculator/README.md

 Verify that all the buttons and operations work as expected.
 Test edge cases and error scenarios to ensure proper handling.

+Bonus points for making the calculator UI look better

 ### Usage